mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

 ## 4/9 Alien Lanes - Guided By Voices
 * 1st Listen: Ok/ pretty good
+* 2nd Listen: Pretty good

+This album is quantity and quality.
+When I thought I had rediscovered all of those songs I had once heard in passing as a child, I came upon this album (Motor Away).

 ## 4/8 Entertainment! - Gang of Four
 * 1st Listen: Ok